aleksandrajh/CI_PP2_SunshineGuessing/README.md

 ### Code
 - [Instructions Modal](https://getbootstrap.com/docs/5.1/components/modal) was built using the Bootstrap v5.1.3 documentation
-- [EmailJS](https://www.emailjs.com/docs/tutorial/creating-contact-form) official tutorial was used to create a contact form with email being sent to desired address
+- [EmailJS](https://www.emailjs.com/docs/tutorial/creating-contact-form) official tutorial & playground environment within EmailJS Email Templates were used to create a contact form with email being sent to desired address
 - Front page with login input element was inspired by [The Anagram Game](https://elainebroche-dev.github.io/ms2-anagram/) by Elainebroche
 - Game title with a gradient was created with [CSS Text Gradient Generator](https://www.cssportal.com/css-text-gradient-generator/)
 - Fade-in effect for game title was made using [this source](https://www.geeksforgeeks.org/how-to-create-fade-in-effect-on-page-load-using-css/)